American Bus Association: Members

 The organization has four types of members:

-Motorcoach Operators: companies that possess motorcoaches and offer a range of privately contracted services.
-These services may include charters, tours, sightseeing expeditions, scheduled service routes, airport express transportation, school bus operations, and/or local receptive services.
-(The membership does not include public transport bus services.)
+Motorcoach Operators: companies that own motorcoaches and provide privately contracted services such as charters, tours, sightseeing, scheduled service, airport express service, school bus service, and/or local receptive operations.
+(The membership does not include public transport bus services).

 Tour Operators: companies that organize tours without owning equipment.
 They offer travel packages by arranging for transportation to hotels, attractions and other travel suppliers.

 Travel Industry Members: tourism-related companies and organizations that work in partnership with the North American motorcoach industry.
 They include travel and tourism companies, convention and visitor bureaus, destination marketing organizations, accommodations, attractions, food service organizations, and tourism service professionals such as receptive operators who specialize in tour planning for a local area.

 Associate Members: manufacturers and suppliers of buses and bus-related products and services.

 Major activities

 The ABA provides networking and business development opportunities, government advocacy, and information about the industry.
 It works to connect members in several segments of the motorcoach, tour, and travel communities.